MirandaKapin/Notes/FirebaseNotes.md

 Returns a Reference to the Query's location.

 #### `firebase.database().ref()`
-The parent location of a Reference.
+Returns the parent location of a Reference.